NOTE: The Tableau with MFA user authentication method is supported starting in version 2.9.8 by leveraging personal access tokens.

 Creating a PAT thru the Tableau UI (My Account Settings)

-• Token Name - This is the name of your generated Personal Access Token, which you can generate by Signing into Tableau Online or Tableau Server > Navigate to My Account Settings under your user profile > Provide a Token Name > Create new token.
+• Token Name - This is the name of your generated Personal Access Token, which you can generate by Signing into Tableau Cloud or Tableau Server > Navigate to My Account Settings under your user profile > Provide a Token Name > Create new token.
 In this step you will input the Token Name.
-See Tableau's documentation for Personal Access Tokens here.
+See Tableau’s documentation for Personal Access Tokens here.

 • Personal Access Token - This is the token generated in the previous step.
 Save this token somewhere safe as you will not be able to retrieve it again once you close the window.